Anuj-Kanada/Usefull-Linux-command/README.md

 - comm - Combines the functionality of diff and cmp
 - sort - Linux command to sort the content of a file while outputting
 - export - Export environment variables in Linux
+- zip - Zip files in Linux
+-
 -